 - 11. Install the crank angle sensor mount (with the sensor on it) back in, this time, apply medium strength 'blue' Loctite to the threads and torque the bolts to 10Nm. - 12.
 Screw the sensor in and check the clearance on the oil pump housing.
 1mm clearance around the sensor where you have ground is sufficient. - 13.
 Screw the sensor back (retract). - 14.
-Clean the oil pump housing free of dirt/dust/swarf. - 15.
+Clean the oil pump housing free of dirt or dust. - 15.
 Ensure the half-moon key is installed on the crank for the sprocket.
 Apply light amount of antiseize onto the crank snout. - 16.
-With the OEM backing plate installed (removed on step 7, refer to figure 3), mount your timing belt onto the supplied crank sprocket with the trigger wheel then slide it into position onto the crank snout.
+With the OEM backing plate installed (removed on step 7, see figure 3), mount your timing belt onto the supplied crank sprocket with the trigger wheel then slide it into position onto the crank snout.
 Trigger teeth towards the front of the car.

-Figure 3 - Sliding your Sprocket In (photo shown with 12 tooth version)
+Figure 3 - Sliding your Sprocket In